jitsi/handbook/docs/devops-guide/quickstart.md

 During installation of Jitsi Meet you can choose between different options:

-1. The recommended option is to choose ___Generate a new self-signed certificate___ and create a Lets-Encrypt Certificate later (see [below](#generate-a-lets-encrypt-certificate-optional-recommended)) (this will replace the self-signed certificate).
+1. The recommended option is to choose Let's Encrypt Certificate option

-2. But if you want to use a different certificate or you want to choose a different challenge type of Let's Encrypt (see [below](#generate-a-lets-encrypt-certificate-optional-recommended) for details), you should create that certificate first and then install jitsi-meet and choose ___I want to use my own certificate___.
+2. But if you want to use a different certificate you should get that certificate first and then install jitsi-meet and choose ___I want to use my own certificate___.

-3. You could also use the self-signed certificate but this is not recommended for the following reasons:
+3. You could also use the self-signed certificate(___Generate a new self-signed certificate___) but this is not recommended for the following reasons:

     * Using a self-signed certificate will result in warnings being shown in your users browsers, because they cannot verify your server's identity.